Quantum Supercritical Regime with Universal Magnetocaloric Scaling in Ising Magnets

-where the Ising coupling $J \equiv 1$ is the energy scale.
-The transverse field $g$ drives an FM QCP at $g_c=1/2$ between the FM and paramagnetic phases (see Fig.~\ref{fig1}\textbf{c}).
-Instead, the longitudinal field $h$ breaks the $\mathbb{Z}_2$ symmetry and induces a first-order quantum phase transition between the two FM states.
+where the Ising coupling $J \equiv 1$ is the energy scale, and $g$ ($h$) represents the transverse (longitudinal) field.
+The transverse field drives a QCP at $g_c=1/2$ between the FM and paramagnetic phases (see Fig.~\ref{fig1}\textbf{c}).
+Instead, the longitudinal field $h$ breaks the $\mathbb{Z}_2$ symmetry and induces a first-order quantum phase transition between two different FM states.

-To compute the low-temperature properties, we employ the thermal tensor network, particularly the linearized and tangent-space tensor renormalization group (TRG) methods~\cite{li2011,Dong2017bilayer,Chen2018XTRG,tanTRG2023}.
-Specifically, we obtain the isentropic lines and magnetic Gr\"uneisen ratio characterizing the MCE with high accuracy (see methods). \\
+To compute the low-temperature properties, we employ the thermal tensor network~\cite{li2011, Dong2017bilayer, Chen2018XTRG, tanTRG2023}, particularly the linearized and tangent-space tensor renormalization group methods (see Methods and Supplementary Note 1).
+With these state-of-the-art approaches, we obtain the isentropic lines and magnetic Gr\"uneisen ratio characterizing the MCE with high accuracy. \\

 \textbf{Quantum supercritical regime.} In Fig.~\ref{fig2}\textbf{a}, we present isentropic lines in the $h$-$T$ plane and highlight the QSR located between the two spin-ordered phases.
 The QSR and its crossover lines can be identified through thermodynamic properties and spin dynamics.
 In Fig.~\ref{fig2}\textbf{b}, the specific heat exhibits a double-peak structure, and the critical scaling $C \propto T^{d/z}$ (i.e., $\propto T$) appears at intermediate temperatures within the QSR.
-However, this scaling deviates at lower temperatures below the low-$T$ peaks of $C/T$, which determine the QSR crossover lines in the $h$-$T$ plane (see inset of Fig.~\ref{fig2}\textbf{b}).
-These crossover lines follow the quantum supercritical scaling $T\propto h^{z\nu/\Delta}$ (i.e., $\propto h^{8/15}$), governed by the critical exponents $z$, $\nu$ and $\Delta$ of the QCP.
+However, this scaling deviates at lower temperatures below the low-$T$ peaks of $C/T$, which determine the QSR crossover line in the $h$-$T$ plane (see inset of Fig.~\ref{fig2}\textbf{b}).
+These crossover lines follow the quantum supercritical scaling $T_{\rm p}\propto h^{z\nu/\Delta}$ (i.e., $\propto h^{8/15}$), governed by the critical exponents $z$, $\nu$ and $\Delta$ of the (1+1)D Ising universality class.